quefengli/quefengli.github.io/_pages/about.md

   - /about.html
 ---

+> "It is not knowledge, but the act of learning, not possession but the act of getting there, which grants the greatest enjoyment." - Carl F. Gauss

 I am an Associate Professor in the Department of Biostatistics at the University of North Carolina at Chapel Hill.
 My primary research focuses on high-dimensional statistics and its applications in biomedical research.

-My specific areas of interest include integrative analysis of multimodal data, neuroimaging data analysis, and robust statistics.
-I serve as a Principal Investigator or Co-Investigator on several NIH grants that support my research.
+## Research Interests
+- High dimensional statistics
+- Integrative analysis of multimodal data
+- Neuroimaging data analysis
+- Robust statistics

 ## Work Experience
 - Associate Professor, [Department of Biostatistics](https://sph.unc.edu/bios/biostatistics/), UNC-Chapel Hill,